 Sustainability, however, has remained intrinsically difficult to quantify as it includes all aspects of hotel management and ownership, and there has been little if any consistency in the way in which different hotel companies report their green credentials.
 One particular challenge for the industry has been the accurate measurement and reporting of food waste.

 With a large hotel in the UK producing between 80 and 350 tonnes of food waste per year, it is an operational and environmental issue that has become increasingly important with general managers and hotel management companies alike.
 But food waste can only be prevented if accurately measured.
-It is vital that change is driven through the acknowledgement that data plays a key role in providing the tools for improvement.
+It is vital that change is driven through the acknowledgment that data plays a key role in providing the tools for improvement.

 A technology recently introduced in the UK and Europe by BioHiTech Europe Ltd., the Eco-Safe Digester, facilitates the alignment of environmental, social, and economic factors while providing accurate data to help promote responsible food waste reduction.
 The onsite digester disposes of food waste at the point of generation, eliminating food waste collection costs, reducing diesel emissions and diverting food waste from landfill.